xebia-functional/bbcdzREST/README.md

 ###Utils

-These are just handy wrappers used in Play action composition to validate JSON and provide a not so secure layer that can give you some hints on how to implement your own API security and validate the incoming data conforms to a model.
+These are just handy wrappers used in Play action composition to validate JSON and provide a not so secure layer that can give you some hints on how to implement your own API security and validate that the incoming data conforms to a model.

 *app/utils/JsonUtils.scala*

-This trait function is used to validate incoming JSON in a generic reusable way so we can focus our controller actions in the actual CRUD and not so much in validating each time.
+This trait function is used to validate incoming JSON in a generic reusable way so we can focus our controller actions in the actual CRUD and not so much in validating on each controller method.

 ```scala
 package utils